 - Ensuring the EP is tailored to support the identified considerations and drive towards realistic/suitable work that will lead to independence

 It is the client’s responsibility to provide information regarding any circumstances that interfere with their ability to search for, accept or continue in employment.

-The Employment Readiness Information Questionnaire, Employability Screen and the Client Employability Profile are tools to help identify barriers to employment and how they can be addressed. [see Related Links – Employment Readiness Information Questionnaire, Client Employability Profile and Employability Screen]
+The Employment Readiness Information Questionnaire is a tool to help identify barriers to employment and how they can be addressed [see Related Links – Employment Readiness Information Questionnaire].

-Information in the Medical Report may be used to determine which employment-related activities or programs may be appropriate for the client.
+Unless temporarily exempt, information in the Medical Report – Employability (HR3069) may be used to determine which employment-related activities or programs may be appropriate for the client [see Forms and Letters].

 Activities specified in an EP must be oriented to employment or improving employability.

 It is important that the barriers identified are addressed through specific activities on the EP to ensure the client’s movement towards increased employability.